samueljo/Mini-lenniumFalcon/README.md

 This project will be implemented using the following technologies:

-- G'rails light-weight MVC framework
+- Laris light-weight MVC framework
 - Vanilla JavaScript
 - `Easel.js` with `HTML5 Canvas` for DOM manipulation and rendering
 - Webpack to bundle and serve various scripts